 On August 14, 1768, the Daughters of Liberty cheered from windows as the Sons of Liberty paraded through Boston to commemorate their riots against colonial officials three years earlier.

 They were far more than cheerleaders, though they did rally the men in Newport, R.I., to steer clear of taverns selling English whiskey.
-They organized boycotts of British goods, especially tea, and they manufactured replacement products, especially cloth.
-They put social pressure on men to embrace the patriot cause, refusing to date anyone unwilling to risk life and property for the sake of freedom.
+The women organized boycotts of British goods, especially tea, and they manufactured replacement products, especially cloth.
+They pressured men to embrace the patriot cause, refusing to date anyone unwilling to risk life and property for freedom.
 Some even took on dangerous military missions.

 The Daughters of Liberty, though not as celebrated as the Sons, were crucial to the cause of liberty in the run-up to the American Revolution.

-“With ladies on our side, we can make every Tory tremble,” Samuel Adams is reported as saying.
+“With ladies on our side, we can make every Tory tremble,” Samuel Adams said.

 Daughters of Liberty

-The Daughters of Liberty weren’t always organized and they weren’t always called the Daughters of Liberty.
-Some newspapers called them 'Daughters of Industry' or 'noble-hearted nymphs.'
+The Daughters of Liberty didn’t always organize and people didn’t always call them the Daughters of Liberty.
+Some newspapers called them ‘Daughters of Industry’ or ‘noble-hearted nymphs.’

 Abigail Adams is often linked with the Daughters of Liberty, though she wasn’t a card-carrying member.
 So are Deborah Sampson and Prudence Cummings Wright.
 Sampson dressed as a man and joined the Continental Army, while Wright led a group of women in capturing two British spies.
 Sarah Bradlee Fulton, a card-carrying Daughter of Liberty, was the ‘mother of the Boston Tea Party’ and spied for George Washington.

-Well before the Revolution, though, the ladies were forming chapters throughout New England to free themselves from British economic tyranny.
+Well before the Revolution, though, the ladies formed chapters throughout New England to free themselves from British economic tyranny.
 The ladies equated political independence with economic independence.

 A Daughters of Liberty chapter branched off from the Sons of Liberty in Providence in 1766, followed in Rhode Island in East Greenwich and Newport.